singh1114/best/_posts/2019-12-13-set-up-new-machines-for-development.md

 ---
-title: How I set up new machines | For development
+title: How I set up new machines | Setting ssh keys and shell
 date: '2019-12-13 20:58:00 +0000'
 description: >-
   Setting up new machines by taking all the important data from the old machines